a-ads/blog/content/blog/effortlessly-withdraw-bitcoin-from-a-ads-using-lightning-network.md

 * **Buying gift cards on Bitrefill**

 https://www.bitrefill.com/ is not a wallet, but they create lightning addresses for their users to deposit to.
-You can also withdraw money from A-ADS and buy gift cards on them.
+You can also withdraw money from AADS and buy gift cards on them.

 * **Payment for purchases in physical stores**